 GeneCards Summary for FUT9 Gene

 FUT9 (Fucosyltransferase 9) is a Protein Coding gene.
-Diseases associated with FUT9 include malaria.
-Among its related pathways are Glycosphingolipid biosynthesis - globo series and Metabolism.
+Diseases associated with FUT9 include Malaria.
+Among its related pathways are Other types of O-glycan biosynthesis and Glycosphingolipid biosynthesis - globo series.
 GO annotations related to this gene include fucosyltransferase activity and alpha-(1->3)-fucosyltransferase activity.
-An important paralog of this gene is FUT6.
+An important paralog of this gene is FUT4.

 UniProtKB/Swiss-Prot for FUT9 Gene

 Transfers a fucose to lacto-N-neotetraose but not to either alpha2,3-sialyl lacto-N-neotetraose or lacto-N-tetraose.
 Can catalyze the last step in the biosynthesis of Lewis antigen, the addition of a fucose to precursor polysaccharides.